MirelaGTulbure/gaec-lab/content/post/21-12-28-third-vini/index.md

 ---
-title: Vini's 3rd PhD paper on daily monitoring on-farm reservoirs using the next generation of analysis-ready datasets, Planet Fusion and Planet Basemap is ou
+title: Vini's 3rd PhD paper on daily monitoring on-farm reservoirs using the next generation of analysis-ready datasets, Planet Fusion and Planet Basemap is out
 date: 2021-12-28

 authors: